History & heritage

 At Grand Kempinski Hotel Shanghai, wellness should therefore be understood as an essential component of the urban experience.
 It does not seek to isolate the traveller from Shanghai, but to help them move through it better.
 Between the river, the skyline, meetings and walks, the body needs a place to readjust.
 That is precisely what one expects from a contemporary grand hotel: not only to accommodate, but to provide the conditions for a stay that is sustainable, elegant and genuinely restorative.

-Laundry and luggage storage respond to the very practical realities of contemporary travel.
-An extended business stay, a stopover between destinations, an early arrival before check-in, a late departure after a final meeting or a few hours of shopping — in all these situations, such services have immediate value.
-They allow guests to use the city fully without being burdened by logistics.
+Laundry services and luggage storage address the concrete realities of contemporary travel.
+An extended business stay, a layover between destinations, an arrival before check-in time, or a late departure give them immediate value.
+They allow guests to enjoy the city to the fullest without being burdened by logistics.

 The Shanghai way of life